-Multi-species risk assessments provide a foundation on which to inform priorities and identify knowledge gaps, uncertainties, and management opportunities.
-Habitat suitability analyses are one component of a risk assessment framework that can provide insight on which non-native taxa may be a threat, and which spatial and temporal areas may be most at risk (Ware et al. 2014???).
-Two types: 1- environ. match; 2- species-spec.
-Most studies that have analysed multiple taxa

-In this paper, The oceanographic and socioeconomic realities of Arctic marine ecosystems are rapidly changing.
-At the same time, because these systems are still uninvaded, they are also excellent candidates for prevention and early detection. we explore whether cold water temperatures have the potential to limit introductions in the Arctic by examining whether non-native taxa had thresholds that would allow them to survive and reproduce in the Bering Sea, a high-latitude marine ecosystem characterized by a strong, latitudinal gradient.
+In this paper, we explore whether cold water temperatures have the potential to limit introductions in the Arctic by examining whether non-native taxa had thresholds that would allow them to survive and reproduce in the Bering Sea, a high-latitude marine ecosystem characterized by a strong, latitudinal gradient.
 We also quantify vessel traffic and ballast water discharge for U.S. ports in the Bering Sea to identify potential entry points of non-native species, and to consider the interplay of traffic and habitat suitability.
 We hypothesized that survival would depend on species’ tolerance to cold water temperatures, and predicted that potential NIS richness would be higher in the southern Bering Sea, and decline in the north.
 Because climate change is expected to increase water temperatures in the Bering Sea, we predicted that habitat would become more suitable for non-native taxa in the future.
 To address this hypothesis, we examine current and mid-century marine temperature regimes across the Bering Sea and characterize survival and reproductive habitat for potential NIS.
-We and species-specific approaches infer habitat suitability by using data on biological requirements such as water depth, substrate type, or minimum temperatures required for survival, reproduction, or growth (de Rivera et al. 2007?).
-The main drawback of this approach, and perhaps one of the reasons why it hasn’t been used as much as environmental matching ((briefly describe envr matching?), is because data on physiological tolerances are lacking for most organisms, and compiling (or directly collecting) these data is extremely time-consuming.
-However, there are several advantages to using a species-specific approach, (Hewitt & Hayes XX). [[summarize some of the advantages here.. i think can potentially be meaningfulOur work extends previous research by providing a comprehensive assessment of the role of temperature on high-latitude invasions based on a understanding of NIS habitat requirements, modeled ocean conditions and available data on vessel and ballast water movements. and addresses an important knowledge gap in Pacific Arctic research.
-By examining the suitability of the Bering Sea to non-native taxa and describing current shipping patterns, our study provides a crucial first step to understanding spatial and temporal risk of non-native taxa to the Bering Sea and other polar ecosystems.
-We hope that it can be used to inform monitoring efforts by identifying priority, high-risk areas to protect this pristine and unique ecosystem.
+Our work extends previous research by providing a comprehensive assessment of the role of temperature on high-latitude invasions based on a understanding of NIS physiological tolerances, modeled ocean conditions and available data on vessel and ballast water movements.

 Methods